 Giving your rabbit the best start

 You may be used to vaccinating your dogs and cats, but have you ever considered that your rabbits need vaccinations too?
-There are 2 fatal rabbit diseases (Myxomatosis and Viral Haemorrhagic Disease) that we can protect our rabbits from, both of which are found in the wild rabbit population in the UK and can be transmitted to our pets.
-We offer a simple vaccination scheme whereby a single yearly injection protects your pets from both of these nasty conditions.
+There are 2 fatal rabbit diseases - Myxomatosis and Viral Haemorrhagic Disease (VHD) - that we can protect our rabbits from, both of which are found in the wild rabbit population in the UK and can be transmitted to our pets.
+We recommend a vaccination scheme involving 2 injections given at least 2 weeks apart, the first against Myxomatosis and VHD-1 and the second against VHD-2 - a new strain that has emerged as a potent threat to rabbits over the last few years in the UK.
 Give us a call to book in!

 Rabbits have a specialised digestive system so getting their diet right is fundamental to their overall health and longevity.
 Long fibre should make up the majority of their diet.
 It is vital for normal gut and dental health and is found in hay and grass.
 Rabbits’ teeth grow continuously throughout their lifetime, and need to be ground down by the long fibre to prevent painful dental problems.